 - A. If night and/or weekend work is included in the contract - 1.
 When night and/or weekend work is included in the contract package, the extent and timing shall be presented and discussed at the precon meeting. - 2.
 The following procedures shall be followed. - a.
 No Discoveries In the event that no discoveries were encountered during night and/or weekend work, the PI shall record the information on the CSVR and submit to MMC via fax by 8AM of the next business day. - b.
-Discoveries

-- All discoveries shall be processed and documented using the existing procedures detailed in Sections III During Construction, and IV Discovery of Human Remains. - Potentially Significant Discoveries If the PI determines that a potentially significant discovery has been made, the procedures detailed under Section III During Construction shall be followed. - d.
+Discoveries All discoveries shall be processed and documented using the existing procedures detailed in Sections III During Construction, and IV Discovery of Human Remains.
+Discovery of human remains shall always be treated as a significant discovery. - c.
+Potentially Significant Discoveries If the PI determines that a potentially significant discovery has been made, the procedures detailed under Section III During Construction and IV-Discovery of Human Remains shall be followed. - d.
 The PI shall immediately contact the RE and MMC, or by 8AM of the next business day to report and discuss the findings as indicated in Section III-B, unless other specific arrangements have been made. - B. If night and/or weekend work becomes necessary during the course of construction - 1.
 The Construction Manager shall notify the RE, or BI, as appropriate, a minimum of 24 hours before the work is to begin. - 2.
 The RE, or BI, as appropriate, shall notify MMC immediately. - C. All other procedures described above shall apply, as appropriate.